 Section 512.
-Comment Upon and Inference From Claim of Privilege Instruction.
+Comment Upon and Inference From Claim of Privilege; Instruction.

-A. Comment or Inference Not Permitted.

-The claim of a privilege, whether in the present proceeding or upon a prior occasion, is not a proper subject of comment by judge or counsel.
-No inference may be drawn therefrom.
+- (a) The claim of a privilege, whether in the present proceeding or upon a prior occasion, is not a proper subject of comment by judge or counsel.
+No inference may be drawn therefrom. - (b) In jury cases, proceedings shall be conducted, to the extent practicable, so as to facilitate the making of claims of privilege without the knowledge of the jury. - (c) Upon request, any party against whom the jury might draw an adverse inference from a claim of privilege is entitled to an instruction that no inference may be drawn therefrom.

-B. Claiming Privilege without Knowledge of Jury.

-In jury cases, proceedings shall be conducted, to the extent practicable, so as to facilitate the making of claims of privilege without the knowledge of the jury.

-C. Jury Instruction.

-Upon request, any party against whom the jury might draw an adverse inference from a claim of privilege is entitled to an instruction that no inference may be drawn therefrom.